Friday 27 March 2026

 Miss Izzy Peacock, Football Coach

-Girls’ Football U15A vs St Edward’s
+Girls’ U15A Football vs St Edward’s

 In the second half we made some adjustments in an attempt to manage the game and avoid an unnecessarily large score, however despite our best intentions the goals continued to flow.
 Ori scored again almost immediately after kick-off, and there was then a relatively quiet patch, with Teddies enjoying a little more possession and making a few chances, before a flurry of goals late on from Genny, Amelia, Chloe and a final well-deserved strike from Annabel, who had been playing despite feeling unwell.